yonasuriv/MGK/README.md

 ![qr](https://user-images.githubusercontent.com/59540565/202887058-71f016eb-f217-4270-9871-2f336ae2543c.png)

 ## Assignment
-1. Write your own basic version of the John The Ripper password cracking tool using Python,.
+1. Write your own basic version of the John The Ripper password cracking tool using Python.
 2. Demonstrate it.
 3. Talk us through your code and how you decided to approach the project. .
 4. Your program should as a minimum be able to perform bruteforce and dictionary attacks, **everything else is left up to you to decide**.